This is how I clean my PAX 3 vaporizer, and the process is exactly the same for the PAX 2.

 The Pax is clean, it’s lubed up, and it’s ready to rock and roll.
 Obviously, put your oven cover back on before using it.
 That’s the whole story.
 If you have any questions about how to do this, feel free to let me know.
-This did resolve any issues for me.
+This did not resolve any issues for me.
 I did have the temp light issue sometimes with my Pax.
-Up until recently people avoided that by just cleaning their Pax’s often.
+Up until recently, people avoided that by just cleaning their Pax’s often.
 I used to recommend cleaning it after every 3-4 sessions or so, but using this new lubricant now, the last time I cleaned my Pax and I used it, I did a test, and I was able to get 12 full sessions without having to clean the Pax or anything, and I didn’t run into any issues.
 I used it 12 times for about 10-15 minutes each time, and everything worked perfectly.
 I didn’t get the temp light issue, and my mouthpiece didn’t stick.
 This seems to work really well.
 This seems to be a real, legitimate solution.
 The mouthpiece lubricant is safe to use.
-It’s a food grade, water soluble lubricant.
+It’s a food-grade, water-soluble lubricant.
 You don’t have to worry about this being toxic or anything.
 That’s about it.
-Thanks for watching, and stay up.
+Thanks for reading, and stay up.